awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-job.md

   The name of the job command\.
 For an Apache Spark ETL job, this must be `glueetl`\.
 For a Python shell job, it must be `pythonshell`\.
 For an Apache Spark streaming ETL job, this must be `gluestreaming`\.
 + `ScriptLocation` – UTF\-8 string\.

-  Specifies the Amazon Simple Storage Service \(Amazon S3\) path to a script that executes a job\.
+  Specifies the Amazon Simple Storage Service \(Amazon S3\) path to a script that runs a job\.
 + `PythonVersion` – UTF\-8 string, matching the [Custom string pattern #13](aws-glue-api-common.md#regex_13)\.

-  The Python version being used to execute a Python shell job\.
+  The Python version being used to run a Python shell job\.
 Allowed values are 2 or 3\.

 ## ConnectionsList Structure<a name="aws-glue-api-jobs-job-ConnectionsList"></a>